marjcobero/marjcobero/README.md

 ### Hi, I'm Marjorie.
 You've reached my sacred place.
 Welcome! 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working as a Software Developer Appprentice for a company.
-  * #100DaysofCode

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning and growing as a developer...
-  * React/React Native
-  * Data Structures and Algorithms

 - 📫
   * Let's chat: marj.cobero@gmail.com